 In order to use copyright protected music commercially, the permission of the originator is necessary.
 It is also the originators who decide how their music may be used and they must be given financial compensation.

-It is not usually allowed to download films, music, etc. from the Internet to your own computer.
+It is usually not allowed to download films, music, etc. from the Internet to your own computer.
 The files may be uploaded without the consent of the originator and are originally not meant to be made available through file share programs.